SpottyMatt/raspbian-stepmania-arcade/README.md

 	usb-©Microsoft_Corporation_Controller_05B30D7-event-joystick -> ../event2
 	usb-Sony_PLAYSTATION_R_3_Controller-event-joystick -> ../event4

 Identify the controller you care about.
-For example, if the PS3 controlelr is the one, that's `event4`.
+For example, if the PS3 controller is the one, that's `event4`.

 Now run